fuadsaud/fuadsaud.github.io/resume.md

 ### Hi there

 I'm a 19 years old software developer and computer geek living in the Rochester, NY area.
+I'm studying abroad in the U.S, attending Rochester Institute of Technology's Computer Science program for a year.

-I'm an avid learner, self-taught programmer, and I've been working with software for about 2 years.
+I've been working with software development since 2012 and I really like it.

-I do a lot of Ruby programming these days, because it's what I'm pretty used to (it's in the comfort zone), but I've been playing more with JavaScript and Clojure laately and I want to invest more time working with some of these technologies in the near future.
-I have some (not really joyful) experience with Java and C++ (mainly because of college work).
+Most of what I did since then is web development involving technologies like **Ruby** and **JavaScript** and **MongoDB** but I'm also interested in things such as functional programming - I've been playing with **Clojure** and **Haskell** for a while and I think I'm falling in love for them -, data analysis - I have some knowledge in **data mining** from college courses that I still didn't have the chance to put to work in non-college related tasks - and artificial intelligence - same goes for **machine learning**, which I think is an awesome field I'd like to explore more.

+I also like **football** - mostly the one played with the feet but have been learning about the one played with the hands lately -, **music** - many genres but mostly indie and folk rock - and **coffee**.

-I <del>should be blogging more</del> blog at [fuad.im](//fuad.im).
+I <del>should be blogging</del> blog at [fuad.im](//fuad.im).

 ### Where I've been studying

 ####**Computer Science Sandwich Graduation**

 At [RIT](//rit.edu) since August 2014.
-I'm studying abroad at the Rochester Institute of Technology, in Rochester, NY, as part of a one year long non-degree exchange program I'm participating in.
+I'm studying abroad at the Rochester Institute of Technology, in Rochester, NY, as part of a year long non-degree exchange program sponsored by the Brazilian Government.

 ####**Computer Science Bachelor**